 Drought condition stages

-Drought stages will be announced if the community begins experiencing excessively dry weather that could impact renewable water supplies.
-Drought stages are detailed below and will be announced on this webpage above, the homepage of CRgov and the Town's social media platforms.
+Drought stages will be announced if the community begins experiencing excessively dry weather or supply constraints that could impact renewable water supplies.
+Drought stages are detailed below and will be announced on this webpage above, the homepage of CRgov and the Town's social media platforms, at minimum.
+The drought stages will outline specific actions that will be required.

 |Stage 1 - Advisory||10% water savings through voluntary use reductions||Strict adherence to standard irrigation practices that promote efficient water use.|